BukkyOmo/swapi-challenge/README.md

 # Swapi API challenge

-This application uses node js in making http calls to an external API called swapi.com
+This application uses node js in making http calls to an external API called swapi.com whilst also saving user comments in database.

 ---